Park Home Insurance Comparison

-Public liability protection is included with a standard park home policy.
-This is protection of up to £5 million if a third party files a claim that they have been injured on your property or their property is damaged.
+Public liability protection can be included with a standard park home policy.
+This is protection is normally up to £5 million if a third party files a claim that they have been injured on your property or their property is damaged.

-The permanent contents of the home are also covered.
-This includes fixtures, HVAC units, along with built-in and fixed appliances as with stoves, dishwashers, washer and dryers along with refrigerators.
+The permanent contents of the home may also be covered.
+This normally includes fixtures, HVAC units, along with built-in and fixed appliances as with stoves, dishwashers, washer and dryers along with refrigerators.
 Most policies also include large items like beds, sofas and other large furnishings.

-Outbuilding, fencing, awnings and other permanent structures other than the main home are also included as contents.
+Outbuilding, fencing, awnings and other permanent structures other than the main home can also included as contents.

-The replacement of locks and keys is covered by most policies for up to £750.
+The replacement of locks and keys is covered by some policies, normally with an upper limit in the region of £750.

-Legal cover for up to £100,000 to provide the funds if a civil case is filed against you or another type of claim where a lawyer or solicitor needs to be hired.
+If required, legal cover can be included to provide the funds if a civil case is filed against you or another type of claim where a lawyer or solicitor needs to be hired.

 What happens if the park home is destroyed?

 When a park home is destroyed by an event like a fire, flooding or other event and is not inhabitable, the debris left behind has to be removed.
-This debris removal is covered in a standard park home insurance policy.
-The cost of resitting a new park home and the reconnection of the utility lines like water, gas and electricity are also covered.
+This debris removal should be covered in a standard park home insurance policy.
+The cost of resitting a new park home and the reconnection of the utility lines like water, gas and electricity should also be covered.
 Some policies also cover the transportation of the new park home to a new site.